What is Trustpilot’s Notify Compliance function?

 We consider the user behaviour outlined above to be a breach of the User Guidelines that people agree to when signing up to Trustpilot.
 It's also a material breach of our Terms & Conditions.
 This means that we take it very seriously.

 If we're able to document misuse of our services, our usual process is to send a warning to the user in question to inform them about the problem(s) and request them to stop.
-If they persist with the behaviour, our Compliance Team may block access to their account.
+If they persist, or the behaviour is particularly severe, our Compliance Team may block access to their account.

 Note: Trustpilot also has a whistleblower function.
 Read about how it works here.